sec10/Google-Data-Analytics-Capstone-Project/README.md

  ![image](https://github.com/user-attachments/assets/b5ab9b3b-9237-44e1-b5c6-3c819a3c5f47)

- 2. The frequency of the different users on each day of the week: <br />
+ 2. The frequency of the different users on each day of the week for a year: <br />

 SELECT <br />
     day_of_week, <br />